tarwn/auditlog-marketing/readme.md

 Run the build once:

-`node index.js`
+`npm run build`

-Or run it continuously:
+Or run it continuously for development:

-`node index.js --watch`
+`npm run local`

 The regenerated site goes to the `build` folder.

 Local testing
 ------------------

-For local testing, include `-serve` to serve the site on port 8888:
+For local testing, the local run uses file watch and serves up the content:

-`node index.js --watch --serve`
+`npm run local`

+The site is served on http://localhost:8888/

 Live Reload
 ------------------